-Research and instruction librarians teach course-specific and assignment-specific research methods and strategies to over 200 classes each year.
+Research and instruction librarians teach course-specific and assignment-specific research methods and strategies to more than two hundred classes each year.
 We are eager to partner with faculty in tailoring sessions to particular needs: please contact your library liaison for a conversation over coffee.